 Space heaters are the type of equipment most often involved in home heating equipment fires, accounting for more than two of every five fires (44%), as well as the majority of deaths and injuries in home fires caused by heating equipment, according to the NFPA.

-Never use a space heater if its cord is broken, cracked, frayed or otherwise damaged.
+Never use a space heater if the cord is broken, cracked, frayed or otherwise damaged.
 And always plug your device directly into a wall outlet.
 Don’t use an extension cord or power strip or plug anything else into the same outlet while you’re using a space heater.
 These all pose fire hazards, according to the Electrical Safety Foundation International.

 Also, make sure you place your space heater on a flat surface and in a safe location.